kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 If you want to learn how to ride a bike, you'll fall off your bike and get scraped on the road.

-If you want to learn how to play the guitar, your fingers are going to hurt.
+If you want to learn how to play the guitar, your fingers are going to hurt and your neighbors are going to complain.

 If you want to learn a martial art, you will get punched in the face and kicked in the balls.